RaphaelJ/web2rss/src/web2rss/prompts/guess_selectors.md

 * the "date" (submission date) object within the "article" object
 * the "summary" object, within the "article" object

-Only returns a JSON object.
+Only returns a VALID JSON object.
+Do not add anything else to your answer.

 The format should be identical to this:

 {
     "article": "body content div.article",